This post is also available in: Português

 The history of Penang Island

-Where to stay in Penang
+Where to stay in Penang – hotels in George Town and by the beach

 Even though it is a small island, there are many things to do in Penang Malaysia.
-We did practically all the attractions in Penang one can possibly do in one week, we still there are many other places to visit in Penang.
-Find below a list of the best Penang attractions for a perfect Penang travel.
+We did practically all the attractions in Penang one can possibly do in one week and there are still many other places to visit in Penang.

 Do the street art trekking of Penang

-One of our – and most people too – favourite things to do in Penang is the street art trekking.
-Mostly located in Georgetown, the island has more than 20 graffiti scattered around, some in 3D or more interactive.
-Moreover, there are over 50 artworks in metal telling the stories about a specific street, a store or a place.
+Moreover, there are 50 artworks in metal telling stories about a specific street, a store or a place.
 Most of the hotels will have a Penang travel guide map with the location of these graffiti and artworks for you to find on your own.

-Climb to the Penang Hill
+Climb the Penang Hill on foot

 Visit the historical Fort Cornwallis and the Victoria Clock